abhay-rana/ContextApi-Redux-Style/README.md

 ## React ContextApi-> multiple store, prevent re-renderings, good code structure

-Action,View,Reducers,
+View,Action,Reducers,
 multiple context,
-performance optimizations by the unnecessary
+performance optimizations by the unnecessary re-rendeings by memoization

 * created multiple context one is store_context and another one is theme_context
 * so by making the multiple context it will help in performance by less re-renderings